Where to Stay in Baguio

 Budget to Mid-range

-Harrison Road runs parallel to Session Road below Burnham Park.
-This stretch anchors Baguio's modern commercial face—SM Baguio mall, fast food chains, banks, and transport links all concentrate here.
-It's practical.
-It's convenient.
-But it lacks the character of the older parts of the city.
+Running parallel to Session Road below Burnham Park, Harrison Road anchors Baguio's modern commercial face: SM Baguio mall, fast food chains, banks, and transport links all concentrate here.
+It's practical and convenient but lacks the character of the older parts of the city.
 Travelers who prioritize accessibility to amenities over atmosphere will find this stretch efficient and familiar.

 Business travelers Shoppers Travelers who prioritize convenience over character